 Let’s lay those doubts to rest.

-Of course, from reading that, you are undoubtedly deciding that Istanbul is dangerous, but you have to put this into context.
-During these mentioned years, many cities worldwide were dealing with terrorism due to the rise of ISIS and its deadly campaign of terror.
-Unfortunately, Turkey suffered very badly during this time too.
+Of course, from that reading, you undoubtedly decide that Istanbul is dangerous, but you have to put that into context.
+During these years, many cities worldwide were dealing with terrorism due to the rise of ISIS and its deadly campaign of terror.
+Unfortunately, Türkiye also suffered greatly during this time.

 As I write this, I am in Istanbul, and I do not feel unsafe in the slightest.

-Evening & Solo Female Travel Safety In Istanbul
+Evening Safety And Solo Female Travel In Istanbul

 Rather than worrying about personal safety in Istanbul, you’d probably be better off worrying about being ripped off more than anything else.
 There are several well-documented scams that many tourists fall foul of.
 To help you out, we’ll talk about those in a moment.

 Istanbul is a large and bustling city, so there are some dangers during the evening hours.
-This is the same for every large and busy city worldwide.
+This is true of every large and busy city worldwide.
 Walking alone at night is not advisable, and you’d be better off taking a taxi wherever you want.
-Obviously, it goes without saying that you shouldn’t flash your valuables during the day or not.
+It goes without saying that you shouldn’t flash your valuables during the day or not.

-As for solo female travelers, you will see many females traveling on their own, and for the most part, they experience a very pleasant and enjoyable time.
-The key here is to stay within busy, touristic areas.
-In that case, the worse you’ll ever experience is a rather over-eager waiter who wants to talk to you.
+As for solo female travelers, you will see many females traveling on their own, and for the most part, they experience a very pleasant time.
+The key here is to stay within busy tourist areas.
+In that case, the worst you’ll ever experience is a rather over-eager waiter who wants to talk to you.
 A simple “no, thank you” will suffice.

-Istanbul is a wonderful city for families with kids.
-The city has so much to offer regarding history, culture, and fun activities for the whole family.
-However, as with any large city, there are also some safety concerns that parents should be aware of.
+Istanbul is a beautiful city for families with kids.
+The city offers much in terms of history, culture, and family-friendly activities.
+However, as with any large city, there are safety concerns parents should be aware of.

 Here are a few tips to help keep your family safe while enjoying all that Istanbul has to offer:

 - Lastly, it’s always a good idea to have a plan in case of an emergency.
 Know where the nearest hospitals and police stations are located, and make sure everyone in the family knows how to reach you if they get separated.
-By following these simple safety tips, you can rest assured that your family will have a safe and enjoyable trip to Istanbul
+By following these simple safety tips, you can rest assured that your family will have no safety issues and will have an enjoyable trip to Istanbul.

-- Public breastfeeding is not permitted in Istanbul, especially in conservative neighborhoods.
-If you need to breastfeed, you must do so discreetly
+- Public breastfeeding is not illegal in Istanbul, but many women choose to do so discreetly, especially in more conservative neighborhoods.

-With a population of 16 million – or 2o plus million, if you ask the locals, there is undoubtedly some crime in Istanbul.
+With a population of 16 million – or 2o+ million, if you ask the locals, there is undoubtedly some crime in Istanbul.

-The highest form of crime against tourists in Istanbul (and Turkey) is pickpocketing crimes, particularly in tourist attractions like Taksim Square, Sultanahmet, The Grand Bazaar, and Spice Bazaar.
+The most common crime against tourists in Istanbul (and Turkey) is petty crime, such as pickpocketing, particularly in tourist areas like Taksim Square, Sultanahmet, the Grand Bazaar, and the Spice Bazaar.
 Taking precautions beforehand can mitigate your risk of being pickpocketed in busy areas or tourist destinations.

 If you want to be extra safe, wear a money belt under your shirt rather than putting your belongings in your pockets.